 We’re talking about a piece of high-tech equipment that enhances the user’s experience.
-So there’s no sane reason why another network wouldn’t welcome you and your Quantum Gateway Router.
-All they have to do is change the pre-set path, since these branded routers were made for Verizon’s high speed fiber optic network.
+So there’s no sane reason why another network wouldn’t welcome you and your Fios Quantum Gateway Router.
+All they have to do is change the pre-set path since these branded routers were made for Verizon’s high-speed fiber-optic network.

 Get The Same Quality High Speed Internet Service For A Lot Less

 But here’s the thing: you should NOT rent or buy directly from Verizon because doing so will invariably cost you more money – possibly, a lot of money.

 You can easily save anywhere from $50 to $100 on a purchase and several hundred dollars if you decide against a rental unit, something Verizon is probably hoping you not do.
 And why wouldn’t they?
 It’s easy money for them and most customers don’t realize that there is in fact – a better way.

 It’s 100% legal and ethical and it’s fully accepted by Verizon – even if they do so begrudgingly.
 Their service personnel will take setting you up with Verizon – even though you purchased your hardware from another source.

 More about the cost savings in a moment.
 First, let’s consider what this router delivers.

 What Is the Fios Quantum Gateway Router anyway?

 Well, it’s an essential piece of equipment – so you might as well get one that’s going to serve you well for a few years.
 Your router is the small device, roughly 2 inches wide by 10 inches tall and 10 inches deep.
 It’s what allows you, your family and friends to connect to the Internet wirelessly at home.